asen/smg/docs/smg-config.md

 </pre>

 As mentioned in the yaml comments above, some of the properties of the aggregate object will be assumed from the first object vars list, unless explicitly defined.
 It is up to the config to ensure that the list of objects to aggregate is compatible (and meaningful).

+There is one additional aggregate operation supported by aggregate objects which is currently not supported by the UI - the RPN:_expression_ op.
+The syntax for this is like "op: RPN:\$ds0,\$ds1,+".
+That would apply the rpn operation on each of the vars of the list of objects where ds0 would map to the first object value, ds1 to the second one and so on.

 As of v1.4+ SMG also supports supplying _filter_ property instead of ids list (technically - it is possible to use and combine both).
 The filter property value is a map representing a standard (regex-based) SMG Filter which in turn is applied at config generation time to the entire list of RRD objects defined in the config.
 Note that this filter can only work with local objects.